The Wyatt Family: Post-disbandment and deaths

 but would later return to the company in September 2022.

 Strowman continued as a singles competitor, while Wyatt adopted the new character of "The Fiend" to continue his solo career.
 Wyatt spent a significant part of his stint as "The Fiend" feuding with former Wyatt Family members, namely Bryan, Strowman, and Orton, before being released in July 2021.
 He returned to WWE at the 2022 Extreme Rules event.

 On December 26, 2020, at the age of 41, Harper (who had been performing in AEW as Brodie Lee) died from idiopathic pulmonary fibrosis.
 Numerous tributes were given by former colleagues, including his former Wyatt Family partners.
 On December 30, Rowan appeared on AEW's memorial show, the Brodie Lee Celebration of Life, holding up a sign dedicated to Harper that read, "Goodbye for now, my brother.
 See you down the road."
 At the end of the episode, various photos of Harper were shown, including several real-life moments shared with his Wyatt Family partners.

 On August 24, 2023, at the age of 36, Wyatt died from a heart attack caused by a pre-existing heart condition that had been exacerbated by a COVID-19 infection.
 On the August 25 episode of SmackDown, Rowan and Strowman appeared onstage for Wyatt's memorial package and the traditional 10-bell salute.
 In mid-2024, Wyatt's real-life brother Bo Dallas (as his alter ego Uncle Howdy) began leading a heroic faction called The Wyatt Sicks alongside Rowan, Dexter Lumis, Joe Gacy, and Nikki Cross.
-Strowman was released from his WWE contract in May 2025 ending his second tenure of the company.
+Strowman was released from his WWE contract in May 2025, ending his second tenure of the company.
+On April 24, 2026, all members of The Wyatt Sicks were released by WWE.